cuoretech/soundshack_android/README.md

 ###The New Way to Listen to Music

 SoundShack Leverages the Power of Broadcom's Latest Wicced chip to Stream HD Audio to Wifi enabled android devices.
-The cross-platform application allows users to synchronously stream music with no lag.
-User can also asynchronously managing speaker groupings.
-Giving users the power to listen to the football game on their living room speakers and rock out to their patio speakers at the sametime.
+This Android application allows users to synchronously stream music with no lag.
+User can also asynchronously manage speaker groupings, giving users the power to listen to the football game on their living room speakers and rock out to their patio speakers at the sametime.

 License
 ===========